N9EWO Review :

 However, it has seen it's share of quality problems, more with the parts used and the soft metal cabinet.

-Unlike other AOR receivers that are made in Japan, this one is designed and made in the United Kingdom.
+Unlike other AOR receivers that are made in Japan, this one was designed and made in the United Kingdom.
 For basic information and general features on the AR7030, please do a general internet search.

-The "Plus" version/ "Standard" version / Tuning Knob Encoder Issues
+The "PLUS" version / "Standard" version / Tuning Knob Encoder Issues

 Two versions of this HF "Communications Receiver" receiver were made.
 The "Standard" Unit and after awhile came the "Plus" version.
 I first started with a standard version, then moved on to a "Plus" enhanced unit about a year later.
 The "plus" version is still minus the NB7030 board installed, which adds the Notch and Noise Blanker functions.
 But the "Standard" can have it's good points vs the "Plus" version with an issue on the tuning encoder "knob".

-At one time owning a "Standard" and a "Plus" unit together, and doing side by side tests using the same antenna, I could not find any major performance differences between the two.
+At one time owning a "Standard" and a "PLUS" unit together, and doing side by side tests using the same antenna, I could not find any major performance differences between the two.
 The real differences I like in the "Plus" version, are the enhanced processor which gives many more memories (400),and the alpha tags.
 The added optical encoder used with the tuning knob is somewhat of an improvement.
 The mechanical encoder found in the "Standard" Unit will jump frequencies a bit at times and this is very annoying.
 The "Plus" unit never skips a beat.
 But after a number of years of owning both versions, the mechanical "tuning knob" encoder in the "Standard" version seems to hold up much better with time.

 The "Sync Detector" and Audio Quality